Denzil Wraight - Italian Keyboard Instruments

 The general tendency is that larger instruments sound rounder and fuller than smaller ones, but the tonal difference between the C-c³ Cristofori design and the GG,AA-d³,e³ size will not be great and the width of the tail is almost the same.
 As in any instrument with a soundboard, the work done to the dimensions of the soundboard makes the greatest difference.
 Since wood varies widely in its mechanical characteristics (even in the same plank), the difficulty faced by the maker is always yielding a specific, desired result from the available material.

 Although Cristofori developed the double-bentside construction he did not properly understand the principles of structures that are stiffened with bracing.
-Curiously enough, these principles were understood by timber frame house builders even before the 15th century but the knowledge did not work its way through to instrument making.
+Curiously enough, these principles were understood by timber-frame house builders even before the 15th century, but the knowledge did not work its way through to instrument making.
 The modern maker who is informed about structural design and making a reproduction of an old harpsichord or fortepiano is confronted with the choice of repeating an old mistake and inflicting the consequences upon the client, or of avoiding the error.
 Distorted cases in many large harpsichords and cracks in the treble of the soundboard are examples of such avoidable consequences.
 I have chosen the route of eliminating the mistakes, which requires very little extra wood in the internal framing, merely locating it correctly.
 Following this procedure the torsional stiffness of the case (i.e. resistance to twisting) is greatly improved and the soundboard is further isolated from the effects of the strain of the strings on the case.

 In the performance of the action there is nothing to improve, however, some materials now available to us are better and our machining facilities are more accurate.
 For example, I have used a stainless steel rod as the axle for the hammer butts, thus avoiding the corrosion which occurs at wood-brass junctions over longer periods of time.

-The result of these procedures and my contribution of experience and skill in preparing the soundboard results in a tone with a full, singing, and "developed treble" (as one player described it) which carries extremely well.
-In other registers of the instrument a clear tonal character is available.
+The result of these procedures and my contribution of experience in preparing the soundboard results in a tone with a full, singing, and "developed treble" (as one player described it) which carries extremely well.
+In other registers of the instrument a clear tonal character is evident.
 The tuning stability is good so that even after a 1500km transport by car the basic setting of the temperament had not changed.

 Review of the Scarlatti concerts in the Musée de la Musique, played by Enrico Baiano and Aline Zylberajch.
 Diapason, May 2003, p.
 60: